How Neil Young Changed the Narrative on One of His Most Successful Years

-In what might be seen, with historical hindsight, as a typical ‘Neil’ move, he decided to follow up those triumphs with this confusing soundtrack to the even more inexplicable movie.
-The two-LP set features some interesting moments from Young’s then relatively short history.
-Concert and television appearance recordings from Buffalo Springfield (Hollywood Palace 1967) and Crosby, Stills, Nash & Young (a blistering live version of ‘Ohio’) are among the highlights.
+That said, Journey Through the Past features some interesting moments from Young’s then-relatively short history.
+Recordings from concert and television appearances by Buffalo Springfield (Hollywood Palace, 1967) and Crosby, Stills, Nash & Young (a blistering live version of “Ohio”) are among the highlights.